hirosystems/stacks-subnets/docs/miner-resource-recommendation.md

 - Annual cost is approximately $10890 per year

 ## Hardware Specifications

-The following are the hardware specifications for running a Subnet on the Mainnet.
+The following are the hardware specifications for running a subnet on the mainnet.

 ### CPU

-- Greathan or equal to 2.8 GHz
+- Greater than or equal to 2.8 GHz
-- Greathan or equal to 12 Core, 24 Threads
+- Greater than or equal to 12 Core, 24 Threads

 ### RAM

 - Preferred: greater than or equal to 128GB
-- Minimum 48GB
+- Minimum: 48GB
 - Motherboard greater than or equal to 256GB capacity

 ### Disk